ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 # CloudFormation Templates

 CloudFormation Templates have 8 main sections but only the resources section is required.
+All sections are independent of each other.

 * AWSTemplateFormatVersion - this specfies the template version.. duh.